 Here are 25 design upgrade ideas for professional event planner business cards from around the web.

-If you already have an eye-catching logo, then there’s no need to create additional images for your business card to stand out.
+If you already have an eye-catching logo you use on other business marketing materials, then there’s no need to create additional images for your business card to stand out.
 This example shows how to use your business logo as a patterned background.
 Apply a similar concept but don’t forget to experiment on different styles, like making them smaller or more blended onto the background color.

 There’s nothing prettier than a nice table setting for a wedding.
 If you have some of this in your portfolio, you should choose a high-resolution image to add to your business card.
 We like how the photo is used as a full-size image on the front and a sectioned portion at the back while keeping the overall lavender color theme to complete the look.

 You’ll want to give your business card holders a glimpse of what an event with you looks like.
 What better way than to add your own in-the-scene photo as a backdrop.
 We like the monochrome style with an overlay of yellow boxed frames to include the message.